SecureIdentityAlliance/osia/src/doc/annexes/technical/dataaccess.rst

 Data Access
 -----------

+.. only:: html

+    Get the OpenAPI file for this interface: `dataaccess.yaml <../../dataaccess.yaml>`_

+.. raw:: latex

-Download the OpenAPI file for this interface :openapi:`dataaccess.yaml`.
+    Get the OpenAPI file for this interface: \textattachfile[]{../html/dataaccess.yaml}{dataaccess.yaml}

 Services
 """"""""